HugoCornelis/workflow-automation-engine/README.md

 `workflow` and `vigilia` provide features that ensure a single "source of truth" for documenting a software system.

-The `workflow` engine automates complex shell-based tasks during software development, streamlining project workflows.
+The `workflow` engine automates and documents complex shell-based tasks during software development, streamlining project workflows.

 The `vigilia` testing framework uses a database of test specifications to generate documentation for user-facing functionality and to verify